 Properly understood, humility is not about retreating into some corner and hiding your face.
 It’s not about hating yourself or resenting other’s success.
 It’s about taking yourself less seriously — maybe even reaching that potent state of mind where you lose yourself to your work — so that you can achieve something of genuine and lasting importance.
 Working hard at your given skills.
 Giving something of yourself to your family and community.
 Recognizing your failings and striving to be a better person.
 Humility in this way leads us down the path to craftsmanship and compassion, and hopefully, too, to a broader perspective on this life and its blessings.
 Seen from that mountaintop, the goals of fame and wealth seem nothing more than idols.

-Victor Tan Chen is In The Fray‘s editor in chief and the coauthor of The Missing Class: Portraits of the Near Poor in America.
+Victor Tan Chen is In The Fray‘s editor in chief and the author of Cut Loose: Jobless and Hopeless in an Unfair Economy.

 In The Fray is a nonprofit staffed by volunteers.
 If you liked this piece, could you please donate $10?